megardn/PennLINC.github.io/docs/TheWay/CuratingBIDSonDisk.md

 If you found that some Acquisition groups need to have their BIDS data changed to work properly in the pipelines, return to [Stage 2](#stage-2-bids-optimization)

-### Running pipelines on ALL your subjects

-Once your
-* Create the empty superdataset
-    * **datalad create -c text2git /cbica/projects/RBC/testing/superds**
-        * **-c text2git** Ensures scripts are checked into git not git annex
-        * We suggest calling your superds the name of your BIDs dataset (e.g. PNC)
-* cd into the superdataset and run the following commands:
-    * **datalad create -c text2git -d . bidsdatasets**
-    * **mkdir code**
-* copy the entirety of your BIDS dataset into the **superds/bidsdatasets** subdataset
-    * The root of your BIDS dataset should now be **superds/bidsdatasets**
-* run the following from the root of the superdataset
-    * **datalad status**
-        * you should see all the data you copied into **superds/bidsdatasets** as untracked
-    * **datalad save -m "created superds, added BIDS data**
-        * you should always include a DETAILD commit message when saving!

-* We have created three scripts that cover setting up the superds for pipeline runs, submittnig jobs to cubic, and running fmriprep. **cp** these to your **superds/code** directory.
-They are located at the following paths:
-    * **/cbica/projects/RBC/testing/CCNP/code/setup_datalad_pre_pipelines.sh**
-    * **/cbica/projects/RBC/testing/CCNP/code/datalad-fmriprep-run.sh**
-    * **/cbica/projects/RBC/testing/CCNP/code/submit-fmriprep-jobs.sh**
-* Make sure to change the dataset and csv paths in these scripts to reflect your superds!
-* Run the following from the superds:
-    * **bash code/setup_datalad_pre_pipelines.sh**
-        * Running the setup script will create subdatasets fmriprep/, freesurfer/, and code/pipelines/ and will add license.txt to code/
-    * **datalad status**
-        * Should show you the new directories that have been added.
-    * **datalad containers-list**
-        * Should show the new fmriprep image you added
-    * **datalad save -m "populated code subds and ran setup scripts"**
-* To see fmriprep image added
-    * **datalad save** from the root dir!
-    * **datalad status**
-* To make sure you have a clean environment, logout from rbc and log back in and cd into **SBIA_TMPDIR** and ls to see if there is space.
-* Now you're ready to submit your fmriprep jobs!
-To do this, run the following from the superds root:
-    * **bash submit_fmriprep_jobs.sh**
-        * The submit script will call the run script for each subject in the acquisition group csv.
-* This might take a few days to run, and make sure you run **qstat** periodically to check on the status of the jobs.
-* Once your jobs have all finished, each subject's output will be in it's own git branch.
-To view an output, run the following commands:
-    * **cd superds/fmriprep/**
-        * This directory should look empty but isn't (each subject's output directory is just in it's own branch)
-    * **git branch -v**
-        * To see all branches
-    * **git checkout sub-'subjectID'**
-        * To switch to one subject's branch
-    * **git checkout master**
-        * To return to the main branch
-* Now we want to merge all the subjects into the master branch.
-This is called an "Octopus Merge."
-To implement it, you are going to need to add two scripts to the **superds/code** directory:  A submit script that loops through your list of acquisition group subjects and calls the run script for each one.
-The run script should include the following Octopus Merge command:
-    * **for b in $(git branch -l | grep 'sub-' | tr -d ' ');
-     do ( git checkout -b m$b $b && git rm logs/CITATION.* && git commit --amend --no-edit ) ;
-done**
-* Once you are done creating your submit and run scripts, bash the submit script to submit each subject directory's merge as a job.
-* Once your jobs finish, all subjects' fmriprep output directories should be on the main branch.
-* Go through the same set of steps with the **superds/fressurfer/** fmriprep output directory.
-* Run the audit script on your outputs to see if there are any issues in the data that need to be fixed.
-* If you need to make changes to your BIDS dataset, make sure to re-run **cubids-group** and **cubids-apply** if necessary.
-* Finally, repeat the entire fmriprep process, starting with setting up a superdataset but this time with the entire BIDS dataset.